AI customer review analysis: How it works and how to do it (2026)

 What is AI customer review analysis

-AI customer review analysis is the use of artificial intelligence (primarily natural language processing and machine learning) to analyze large volumes of customer reviews and automatically extract structured insights.
+AI review analysis is the use of natural language processing and machine learning to read large volumes of customer reviews and automatically extract sentiment, topics and patterns as structured data.

 The technology covers four core capabilities: